Financial Analyst Resume Example

 You want recruiters to see your attention to detail and ability to manage numbers.
 Mention coursework, certifications, or relevant projects-stuff like Excel, data analysis, or budgeting software.

 Highlight achievements with numbers.
 For example, “Reduced project costs by 12% during my internship.”
-This helps you stand out, even if you don’t have years of experience.
+Including a cover letter can also help you stand out, even if you don’t have years of experience.

 At this point, I usually have 3-7 years of experience.
 I’m handling budgets up to $10 million and working with cross-functional teams.
 This is where data analysis skills really matter.